miyonaka/leanbian-gen/README.md

  * `IMG_NAME` **required** (Default: unset)

    The name of the image to build with the current stage directories.
-Setting `IMG_NAME=Raspbian` is logical for an unmodified RPi-Distro/pi-gen build, but you should use something else for a customized version.
+Setting `IMG_NAME=Leanbian` is logical for an unmodified miyonaka/leanbian-gen build, but you should use something else for a customized version.
 Export files in stages may add suffixes to `IMG_NAME`.